JonathanTurck02/giLab_16S_pipeline/README.md

 The pipeline depends on three batch scripts that handle general checkpoints in the pipeline.
 At each step, some user quality control checks are implemented and case-specific inputs are required.

-This script is currently in its BETA version.
 Please contact [jonathanturck@tamu.edu](mailto:jonathanturck@tamu.edu) if you find any issues or are confused with any documentation.
 You can also report any problems directly to the issues tab on GitHub.

-**For GI Lab Users:**
-Navigate to the folder `Jonathan Turck/16S_pipeline_2024` to download the most recent files to run this pipeline.

 ## Table of Contents